 Field-hunting tip

-Look in arid saline deposits country — that is the host setting where dietzeite typically forms.
+Look in arid saline deposits country, the host setting where dietzeite typically forms.
 If you start seeing lautarite, gypsum, halite in float, you are in the right ground.
 Field specimens usually show a prismatic to acicular crystals, often as crusts or granular aggregates habit, so train your eye for that shape before scanning the outcrop.